MIPS performance and compliance support - at no additional cost to you.

 Quality is at the heart of MIPS, particularly for patients with complex and chronic conditions – and those are exactly the patients targeted for CCM and AWVs.
 Our team works to identify gaps in care in your EMR.
 We then have the ability to talk with your patients about their preventative screenings during their monthly CCM call.
 We could be talking with them about their quality measures 12 times a year.

 Breast cancer screening

 BMI screening and follow up

 Depression screening and follow up

 Diabetic eye exam

-By participating in ChartSpan’s Chronic Care Management, practices can choose to report on the improvement activities related to CCM and receive 100% credit in the Improvement Activities category.
+By participating in ChartSpan's Chronic Care Management program, you may be able to chose to report on some of the improvement activities related to CCM to the Improvement Activities category.

 ChartSpan knows it can be difficult to stay on track with your quality initiatives, especially with a program as detailed and complex as MIPS.
 You can reach out to your dedicated MIPS consultant at any time to ask questions or discuss details of your performance scores.

 Providers have up to 9% of their total fee-for-service reimbursements at risk resulting in either an annual decrease or annual increase in reimbursements.

 In 2022, the performance threshold is 75, up from 60 last year.
 Physicians under that level will receive a negative payment adjustment of their Medicare Part B payments.